DOWNLOAD NOW! 5 Grant Gotchas

 Eligible Applicants

-• a not-for-profit organization incorporated under Part II of the Canada Corporations Act or the Canada Not-For-Profit Corporations Act (or under corresponding provincial or territorial legislation);
+• a not-for-profit organization incorporated under the Canada Corporations Act or the Canada Not-For-Profit Corporations Act (or under corresponding provincial or territorial legislation);

 • a provincial, territorial or municipal institution (including agencies and public educational institutions that organize presentation activities for the public); or